Measure-theoretic metric mean dimension: Proofs of main results

-According to definition of measure-theoretic metric mean dimension, we need to find out the relationships of these different types of measure-theoretic $\epsilon$-entropies, so the Bowen's \cite{b73} techniques do not work in current situation.
+According to the definition of measure-theoretic metric mean dimension, we need to find out the relationships of these different types of measure-theoretic $\epsilon$-entropies, so the Bowen's \cite{b73} techniques involving the measure-theoretic entropy do not work in current situation.
 The Shannon-McMillan-Breiman theorem, Brin-Katok entropy formula, Shapira's theorems and dimensional approach are the main ingredients for paving the way for the proof of Theorem 1.1.
-Then Theorem 1.1 directly follows from the following Lemmas \ref{lem 3.1} and \ref{lem 3.2}. \begin{lem} Let $(X,T)$ be a TDS with a metric $d$ and $\mu \in E(X,T)$.
+Then the Theorem 1.1 directly follows from the following Lemmas \ref{lem 3.1} and \ref{lem 3.2}. \begin{lem} Let $(X,T)$ be a TDS with a metric $d$ and $\mu \in E(X,T)$.
 Then for every $\delta \in (0,1)$ and $\epsilon>0$, we have

 \end{lem}